Dear Coach Pinkel

 When Green-Beckham got busted for weed the first time, it made me uncomfortable.
-I don’t have a moral objection to marijuana, but Green-Beckham did show a certain lack of respect for himself.
+I, like so many don’t have a moral objection to marijuana, although the current policies in professional sports leagues certainly are less forgiving when it comes to it, but Green-Beckham did show a certain lack of respect for himself.
 He got into a situation that could jeopardize his reputation and, by extension, the team’s reputation.
 It was easily forgivable though.
 Just as I forgave your DUI—we all make mistakes—I hoped that Green-Beckham and his family would understand that to be a role model, you have to act like one.

 When he got busted again this year—again for weed—I started to worry.
 Once is a mistake.
 The second time begins a pattern.
 It not only showed that Green-Beckham was adrift, but it showed that people like his coaches, family, and friends weren’t paying close enough attention.
 Again, the weed doesn’t bother me, but disrespect for his station in life does.
 Still, I would’ve put a #15 jersey on my kid’s back and hoped DGB found a way to grow up and respect himself and his team.